Retirement Living Hub

 • A small piece of fruit, like a banana or orange

 These choices help bridge the gap between meals and provide valuable nutrients.
-Avoid highly processed snacks laden with sugar and unhealthy fats.
+I try to avoid highly processed snacks laden with sugar and unhealthy fats, though I’ll admit, sometimes a little cookie from my Sunday baking sneaks in!

 A senior preparing healthy meals in glass containers with a glass of water nearby.